18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 3. People Ops will submit the personnel action to HR and the employee will begin their detail on the effective date

-4. The detail can only be submitted for a time period of no more than 120 days.
-The detail can then be extended for another 120 days If the HM and the employee’s supervisor agree to extend.
+4. The detail can only be for a time period of no more than 120 days.
+However, the detail can be extended for another 120 days If the HM and the employee’s supervisor both agree to extend.

 ## Detailing to Another Agency